craftercms/docs/source/reference/modules/deployer/index.rst

 * **mailNotificationProcessor:** sends an email notification when there's a successful deployment with file changes or when a deployment failed.

+* **webhookNotificationProcessor:** sends a webhook notification with the result of the deployment.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Deployer Configuration Properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^